leimath/leimath.github.io/content/about.md

 My name is `Im Saesin` (alias : LeiMath) and this is my blog.
 I am currently a student.

 This website is a collection of Scholarship Math Problems, Articles and my Notes.
 Ocassionally stumbling into Olympiad Math Problems and Mathematical Curiosities.
+I am very interested in the works and life of Pierre de Fermat.

 Beyond Mathematics, I have dabbled into Theoretical Computer Science, Music Theory as well as Playwriting among all things.
 I sketch sometimes.